emmaguo13/halo2-lib/hashes/zkevm/src/keccak/README.md

 Logically the circuit takes an array of bytes as inputs and Keccak results of these bytes as outputs.

-`keccak::vanilla::witness::multi_keccak` generates the witnesses of the ciruit for a given input.
+`keccak::vanilla::witness::multi_keccak` generates the witnesses of the circuit for a given input.

 ### Background Knowledge